Indian River SummerFest

 Returning in 2021!

-The 40th Annual Indian River Summerfest, scheduled to take place from Thursday, July 16 through Sunday, July 19 in downtown Indian River, has been cancelled due to COVID-19.
+Due to COVID-19 related issues, the 40th Annual Indian River Summerfest, scheduled to take place from Thursday, July 16 through Sunday, July 19 in downtown Indian River will be limited to a craft show.

 NEXT YEAR: Marina Park will be the host site for many festival activities including the 2021 LobsterFest, which traditionally kicks off the festival on Thursday.
 The LobsterFest is a fundraising dinner with proceeds funding enhanced educational opportunities for Inland Lakes School students.
 In recent years, LobsterFest proceeds have helped purchase band instruments, computer stations, library materials, a pottery kiln, materials for math, reading and writing centers, a hands-on learning lab, fine arts materials and also helped fund the school's First Robotics team.
 The 2019 Lobsterfest raised more than $20,000, with $12,000 going to the school's First Robotics team, which hosted a tournament in October of 2019, and $10,000 going toward the purchase of a new school security radio system.